Maria Rugenstein email, Since 2020, I am an assistant professor for climate dynamics at the

 Jonah Bloch-Johnson, and initiated the Green's Function Model Intercomparison, lead by Jonah.
 Check out

 this US-clivar workshop on the pattern effect I chaired together with Cristi Proistosescu.
-My group is funded by NASA (NIP), NSF (CLD and P2C2), and NOAA (MAPP).
+My group is funded by NASA (NIP), NSF (CLD and P2C2), NOAA (MAPP), and DoE.

 Senne Van Loon, PostDoc,